amarsahota/projects/index.md

 # About

 Amar Sahota has been able to develop specialized skills in R, Python, SQL, Excel and other programming languages allowing him to solve complex problems, while generating and displaying significant insights from large data sets.
 He is a highly motivated, result-oriented professional who has proven his ability to juggle multiple priorities simultaneously.
-His objective is to obtain a position that will allow him to use his problemsolving and programming skills in the field of machine learning and mathematical finance to create quantitative models to aid decision-making.
+His objective is to obtain a position that will allow him to use his problem-solving and programming skills in the field of data analysis and machine learning to create quantitative models to aid decision-making.

 # Skills

 Innovation, Creativity, Time Management,  Communication,  Problem-Solving,  Organization,  Mathematics,  Statistics